ISISNeutronMuon/MDANSE/Doc/pages/gui.rst

 Please note that this option can be set to a value of -1, which will cause all the interpolated velocities for all the particles of one element to be loaded into memory at once.
-This way, the memory usage is comparable to the ‘repeated interpolation' interpolation mode.
-Further, when SSD is used, the analysis can be faster than in the ‘repeated interpolation' mode.
+This way, the memory usage is comparable to the 'repeated interpolation' interpolation mode.
+Further, when SSD is used, the analysis can be faster than in the 'repeated interpolation' mode.

 -  `q vectors <#_A3.4._Q_vectors>`__